arosenmund/defcon32_dissecting_defeating_ransomwares_evasion/part1-builder_review.md

 1. Locate the `RUN_ME_AS_ADMIN_FIRST.bat` script (the suffix will not be visible, so you'll just see `RUN_ME_AS_ADMIN_FIRST`)

-1. Right-click on `RUN_ME_AS_ADMIN_FIRST` and select `Run as Admin`
+1. Right-click on `RUN_ME_AS_ADMIN_FIRST` and select `Run as administrator`

+- Select `Yes` on the UAC prompt

 - This will disable Windows Defender, and stop it from interfering with our work

 1. In the same `LAB_FILES` folder, double-click on `dc32_workshop_files-part1`.
 This is actually a `.zip` file.

-1. In the resulting folder, double-click on the `dc32_workshop_files-part1` folder

-1. Select both the `ghidra_projects` and `LBLeak` folders and drag them to the desktop
+1. Select both the `lb3builder_2024_08_08.gar` file and `LBLeak` folder and drag them to the desktop

 - Once you drag the files to the desktop, Windows will prompt you for the zip archive password.

 1. Enter the archive password: `dc32workshop`

+1. Close the zip archive window to return to the Desktop

-You should now have both the `ghidra_projects` and `LBLeak` folders on your desktop.
+You should now have both the `lb3builder_2024_08_08.gar` file and `LBLeak` folder on your desktop.
 Once you have these, you are ready to begin!

 # Ghidra Analysis